House price and sales index (prc_hpi_inx)

 3.6.
 Statistical population

 The target universe is all transacted dwellings purchased at market prices by households regardless of which institutional sector they were bought from and of the purchase purpose.
-These dwellings are located on the economic territories of the countries and refer to monetary transactions.
-The household sector to which the definition refers includes all individuals or groups of individuals irrespective of, in particular, the type of area in which they live, their position in the income distribution and their nationality status.
-These definitions follow the national account concepts in the European System of Accounts (ESA 2010).
+These are all types of newly built and existing dwellings that are located on the economic territories of the countries and were the subject of monetary transactions.

 3.7.
 Reference area